niccoep/cse15l-lab-reports/lab-report-1-week-2.md

 To optimize remote running I created a mac service that runs when I input a custom hotkey.
 To learn about this click [here](https://appleinsider.com/articles/18/03/14/how-to-create-keyboard-shortcuts-to-launch-apps-in-macos-using-automator).
 With this hotkey I can login by pressing F12 while in the terminal.
 It will automatically type
 > ssh cs15lwi22aex@ieng6.ucsd.edu

 and the *enter* key.
-I can login with one key press.
+I can login with one key press :)
 ![Image](automate.png)